-- To fulfil the mandatory vocational practice learning element, students will be required to undertake a minimum of 100 hours practice learning in a relevant setting during the course. - Applicants already employed as health and social care workers who wish to use their current place of work as work based learning; must have approval from the course leader.
+- To fulfil the mandatory vocational practice learning element of the course, students will be required to undertake a minimum of 100 hours practice learning in a relevant setting during the course.
+A minimum of 100 hours will be required if students choose to progress from the Cert HE to the Foundation Degree. - Applicants already employed as mental health workers who wish to use their current place of work as work based learning; must have approval from the course leader.
 They must also have the agreement of the relevant organisation to provide opportunities for successful achievement of course and module learning outcomes.
 Students must also be able to attend University for a minimum of one day per week for academic study (the study days may vary between intakes). - Those applicants not already employed in suitable work environments have the responsibility to secure an appropriate placement.
-Course team support will be available to assist in signposting students where necessary. - Students will be required to travel to and from practice-based learning at their own expense.
-This work-based learning will (where possible) be mindful of student individual needs but must be focussed on providing suitable opportunities to enable the student to achieve their learning outcomes. - All places are conditional upon a UW Occupational Health Clearance. - Students will be required to have an Enhanced Disclosure and Barring Service (DBS) check.
+Course team support will be available to assist in signposting students where necessary. - Students will be required to travel to and from practice based learning at their own expense.
+This work based learning will (where possible) be mindful of student individual needs but must be focussed on providing suitable opportunities to enable the student to achieve their learning outcomes. - All places are conditional upon a UW Occupational Health Clearance. - Students will be required to have an Enhanced Disclosure and Barring Service (DBS) check.
 Students will not be able to commence practice until clearance is confirmed.